Scroll

 This is a case of ‘when’ not ‘if’.

-Arum’s Prediction of Key Customer Behaviour Changes and Their Impact
+Arum’s Prediction of Key Customer Behavior Changes and Their Impact

 We know that the introduction of mandatory affordability assessments will fundamentally change portfolio composition:

-• a proportion of existing BNPL users will fail future checks.
+• a proportion of future BNPL applicants may fail regulated affordability checks

 • some will migrate to credit cards or other revolving products